Better-Call-Jason/llaravellama/README.md

   - Gemma2 (2B) for creative tasks
 - **Rich Assistant Library**: 20+ carefully crafted assistant profiles for programming, writing, analysis and more
 - **Learning Resources**: Includes sample conversations demonstrating optimal prompting and advanced features
-- **Docker Support**: Choose between pre-built stable images or custom builds with included Dockerfile
+- **Docker Support**: This project has a Docker version that is super easy to install

 ## 🎮 Live Demo